SunLife over 50 plan

 Through Reassured, you could secure up to £20,000 of cover depending on your age, smoking status and budget.
 There’s also guaranteed acceptance if you’re a UK resident aged 50 - 85.

 We offer free, no-obligation quotes for top UK over 50s life insurance policies.
-Premiums start from just £5 a month.
+Premiums could start from just £5 a month.

 [1] https://www.sunlife.co.uk/funeral-costs/